Telegram (software): Architecture

-Encryption scheme
+Privacy

-Telegram uses a custom build symmetric encryption scheme called MTProto.
-The protocol was developed by Nikolai Durov and other developers at Telegram and is based on 256-bit symmetric AES encryption, 2048-bit RSA encryption and Diffie–Hellman key exchange.
+For encrypted chats (branded as Secret Chats), Telegram uses a custom-built symmetric encryption scheme called MTProto.
+The protocol was developed by Nikolai Durov and other developers at Telegram and, as of version 2.0, is based on 256-bit symmetric AES encryption, 2048-bit RSA encryption and Diffie–Hellman key exchange.

+MTProto 1.0 was deprecated in favor of MTProto 2.0 in December 2017, which was deployed in Telegram clients as of v4.6.

+Version 2.0 was proven formally correct in December 2020 by a team from the University of Udine, Italy.
+The team reviewed the protocol after realizing that they could only find in-depth verifications done of version 1.0, where most criticisms were levied.
+They used ProVerif, a verifier based on the symbolic Dolev-Yao model.
+In the published paper, they "provide a fully automated proof of the soundness of MTProto 2.0’s protocols for authentication, normal chat, end-to-end encrypted chat, and re-keying mechanisms with respect to several security properties, including authentication, integrity, confidentiality and perfect forward secrecy...MTProto 2.0 is assumed to be a perfect authenticated encryption scheme (IND-CCA and INT-CTXT)."

+However, the team also stated that because all communication, including plaintext and ciphertext, passes through Telegram servers, and because the server is responsible for choosing Diffie–Hellman parameters, the "server should not be considered as trusted."
+They also concluded that a man-in-the-middle attack is possible if users fail to check the fingerprints of their shared keys.
+Finally, they qualified their conclusion with the caveat that "properties need to be formally proved in order to deem MTProto 2.0 definitely secure.
+This proof cannot be done in a symbolic model like ProVerif's, but it can be achieved in a computational model, using tools like CryptoVerif or EasyCrypt."

 Servers

-As with most instant messaging protocols, Telegram uses centralized servers.
+As with most instant messaging protocols, apart from XMPP, Telegram uses centralized servers.
 Telegram Messenger LLP has servers in a number of countries throughout the world to improve the response time of their service.
 Telegram's server-side software is closed-source and proprietary.
 Pavel Durov said that it would require a major architectural redesign of the server-side software to connect independent servers to the Telegram cloud.

 For users who signed in from the European Economic Area (EEA) or United Kingdom, the General Data Protection Regulations (GDPR) are supported by storing data only on servers in the Netherlands, and designating a London-based company as their responsible data controller.